Computer Science and Information Systems

 Computer Science Major

-The Department of Computer Science offers a four-year program leading to a Bachelor of Science in Computer Science, with one of five concentrations.
-Students majoring in other departments may complete a computer science minor for the following concentrations: business information systems, electrical engineering, information and technology, or software development.
+The Department of Computer Science offers a four-year program leading to a Bachelor of Science in Computer Science, with one of two concentrations.
+Students majoring in other departments may complete a computer science minor for the following concentrations: information technology, or software development.

 Computer science encompasses a broad range of computing and communications technologies that are used for the development of business, commerce, robotics, entertainment, educational, medical and information system products.
 The dependence on modern computer systems has created a growing demand for software developers who can meet the needs of businesses and consumers.
 The application of these technologies now stretches from the factory floor to the office, boardroom and home.
 Current products range from standalone applications to fully distributed networked systems, and are made possible by the concepts of object oriented programming and design.